 Once milk is frothed, add the frothed milk into the steeped Earl Grey tea in your glass.
 We like the Verona Double Walled glass mug because you can see the tea with the frothed milk.
 Also, the double walled glass keeps your tea warm longer. the shape of the Verona is perfect for any latte, chai latte, or even latte coffee.

 You can vanilla syrup to taste or even top it off with a spoonful of whipped cream for a little extra richness.

-There are many variations of this recipe as well!
+There are many variation of this recipe as well!
 Here are some of our favorites:

 The Manchester Fog

 Made with Earl Grey tea, soy milk froth and sugar-free vanilla syrup

 The Dublin Fog

 Made with Irish Breakfast tea, milk froth and vanilla syrup

 Massala Chai tea, milk froth, vanilla syrup.
 This is essentially a vanilla chai latte.

 Matcha green tea, milk froth, vanilla syrup.